jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/NullSafetyPartTwo/task.md

 - `getPicture` asks the user to choose a pre-defined picture or to input a custom picture.
 If the user wants to choose a pre-defined picture, run the `choosePicture` function.
-If the user wants to upload a custom picture, ask them about it, only single-line images need to be supported:
+If the user wants to upload a custom picture, ask them about it (only single-line images need to be supported):

 ![`getPicture` function work](../../../utils/src/main/resources/images/part1/AlmostDone/get_picture.gif "`getPicture` function work")